On this page we hope to answer some of the questions we are often asked. Those below are the most common questions. You may either

 How will I know how my ring is progressing?

-We will send you regular email updates at different stages of production, and let you know as soon as we do when we expect delivery.
+We will send you regular updates at different stages of production, and let you know as soon as we do when we delivery is expected.

 Do you give refunds?